ssun6/StoolSwabTissue/Analysis/README.md

 # Steps to Reproduce Stool Analysis

+**Note** Two metadata files required for this analysis are still awaiting approval for git tracking.
+In order to run the scripts here, you will need to contact the authors to get the restricted files.
+We hope to include some form of these files in the repository (enough to repeat the analysis) when the project is made public.

 ## 1. Ensure that BioLockJ (v1.3.13 or newer) is on local system
 BioLockJ - https://biolockj-dev-team.github.io/BioLockJ/Getting-Started/